th3c0d3br34ker/javascript-notes/notes/what-is-the-truth.md

 # What is the Truth? 🤥

-[Home](../README.md) / What is the Truth?
+[Home](../README.md) / What is the Truth? 🤥

 ---

 ## Truthy and Falsy

-In JavaScript when a value is encounted in a Boolean context - such as an `if` statement - it will be coerced into a boolean.
+In JavaScript when a value is encountered in a Boolean context - such as an `if` statement - it will be coerced into a boolean.
 If the result is `true` then the value is truthy and vice versa.

 Example:

 ```js
 // Truthy